Find outlines by Subject code

 at

-PSY113 - Introduction To Psychology (2 Semesters)
+PSY113 - Introduction to Psychology I

 Psychology is the scientific study of human behaviour, emotion, and cognition.
 This course is the first of a two-part Introduction to Psychology series.
 It introduces psychology as both a natural and human science.
 This module emphasizes the methods, concepts, principles, and theories of psychology.
 The knowledge and skills acquired in this course ultimately allow students to successfully navigate personal, social, and professional life.
 Students are encouraged to draw from their own experience as the course progresses.